RazielKernel/docker-redmine-sidekiq/README.md

-This is a fully functional Redmine Ticketing Docker setup that uses Sidekiq as the default, production-grade, event and mailer handlers.
+This is a fully functional Redmine Ticketing Docker setup that uses Sidekiq as the default, production-grade, event and mailer handler.

 ## **Instructions**
 - Pull the repo